valerii15298/int20h-2024/README.md

 Update environment variables in `.env` file from those provided by _Clerk_ and _Neon_ providers

-After that you have two option either run with docker(the simplest one) or run locally
+After that you have two options: either run with docker compose(the simplest one) or run locally

-### Run using docker
+### Run via docker-compose

 ```bash
 docker compose up --build